selfup/scnnr/README.md

 Prints out a `\n` delimited string of each file (filepath in artifact) containing one of the keywords.

-Max file descriptors is set to 1024 (linux default).
+Max file descriptors is set to 1024 (linux default) in scnnr scn mode.

 ## Examples

+`scn` mode is the default

 ### Help